khoitnm/RoboCode/README.md

  - Or use the command line: mvn clean install -Drobocode.home="D:\SourceCode\RoboCode\robocode"

 # Future improvement
+Gun:
+ - Fix GFTGun to allow battlefield bigger than 1000x1000
 Radar:
  - Lock scan to the closest target when the distance is less than 300 (for example).
    This could potentially improve the gun.